lexik/LexikMonologBrowserBundle/README.md

     ...
 ```

-Next, be sure to enable this bundles in your `app/AppKernel.php` file:
+Next, be sure to enable these bundles in your `app/AppKernel.php` file:

 ``` php
 public function registerBundles()